and welcome to our German Word of the Day.

 - What movie did you watch yesterday with your girlfriend?

-So go ahead and try it out if you want to sound really like a native speaker.
-But remember to say the für part… you cannot simply leave it out, no matter how long your sentence is.
-Every German will immediately notice that .
+But yeah… go ahead and try it out if you want to sound really like a native speaker.
+Just make sure not to actually forget the für.

 - Was habt ihr hier Bier?… NOPE

-That sounds REALLY strange and wrong and honestly… I am not sure if I would even understand what you are asking.
-So maybe stick with the combined version :).
+That sounds really really wrong and honestly… I am not sure if I would even understand what you are asking.

 - With what kind of car did you drive?